Rebounding from Injuries

 COACHING STRATEGIES FOR HELPING THE INJURED ATHLETE COPE:

 Athletic injury, whether temporary or permanent, is and always will be a painfully disruptive and uncontrollable interruption in an athlete's life.
-If you follow some of the guidelines put forth in this article you can speed up the rehab process and lessen the psychological and emotional pain that normally accompanies most athletic injuries.
+If you follow some of the guidelines put forth in this article you can speed up the rehab process and lessen the emotional pain that normally accompanies most athletic injuries.
 Keep in mind though that the rehab process is more often times than not very slow and painful.

-Understand also that when you as an athlete first get back out there on the field or court you will naturally be preoccupied with worries about hurting yourself again.
+Understand also that when you as an athlete first get back out there on the field or court, you will naturally be preoccupied with worries about hurting yourself again.
 Don’t be alarmed by this.
 Fear of re-injury is absolutely normal.
 It's also pretty common for the recently recovered athlete to find herself mentally replaying the injury over and over again in her mind’s eye.
 This tendency to focus on "what you are afraid will happen" will distract you from the task at hand and leave you performing physically tight.
 In this condition, you’re actually far more vulnerable to re-injury!
 To counteract this natural tendency, discipline yourself to concentrate on what you WANT to have happen, NOT what you’re afraid will.
 Focus on what you need to do in order to execute perfectly.
 While this may be far easier said then done in the beginning, discipline yourself to maintain a positive focus on your performance.